rafael-santiago/kryptos/doc/INTERNALS.md

 # Libkryptos developer's manual

 **Abstract**: This document is intended for contributors.
 Here you will find information about how to code new stuff besides maintaining the current ones.
-Due to it is assumed that the reader has a medium to advanced C knowledge.
+Due to it the reader is assumed as a medium to advanced C programmer and also a "cryptoholic" ;)

 ## The libkryptos repo tree layout